phonez/grad_project/phase_01_generation_of_database/README.md

 ==========

 ## issues
-	* The latest modified scripts have not been tested yet...
+	* Before run bash, change directory to /output/rotlib (rotlib files are generated in working directory)
 	* Use GetChiralTag() to define L_AA and D_AA...?
-	* Modify the gen_rotlib_in.py...?
 	* Copy params and rotlib to ncaa_database...
-	* Inform the version of program we used here...
+	* Inform the version of program we used here...?
+	* For each script, it would make more sense to accomplish the format conversion of a single file (not a batch of files)...